We performed a comparison between OpenText Cloud Service Automation and VMware Aria Automation based on real PeerSpot user reviews.

 More OpenText Cloud Service Automation Pricing and Cost Advice →

 OpenText Cloud Service Automation is ranked 27th in Cloud Management with 6 reviews while VMware Aria Automation is ranked 1st in Cloud Management with 133 reviews.
 OpenText Cloud Service Automation is rated 9.0, while VMware Aria Automation is rated 8.0.
-The top reviewer of OpenText Cloud Service Automation writes "Comes with life cycle management features but needs improvement in installation ".
+The top reviewer of OpenText Cloud Service Automation writes "A user friendly solution that makes it easy to submit and view jobs".
 On the other hand, the top reviewer of VMware Aria Automation writes "Allows for a lot of orchestration or customization within our environment to suit our customers".
 OpenText Cloud Service Automation is most compared with Red Hat Ansible Automation Platform, whereas VMware Aria Automation is most compared with Red Hat Ansible Automation Platform, VMware Aria Operations, vCloud Director, Morpheus and vCenter Orchestrator.
 See our OpenText Cloud Service Automation vs. VMware Aria Automation report.

 See our list of best Cloud Management vendors.